arcadianlyric/AppliedML_AgenticAI_MLOps/README.md

 The agentic biomedical projects focus on constrained automation rather than unconstrained chat.

-- **PhasedVariants AgenticCurator** automates interpretation of phased variants using RAG, PrimeKG, VEP annotations, literature retrieval, FAISS grounding, and dual-agent review.
+- **PhasedVariants AgenticCurator** automates interpretation of phased variants using RAG, PrimeKG, VEP annotations, literature retrieval, and FAISS grounding, orchestrated by a three-agent sprint harness (Planner → Generator ↔ Evaluator) that negotiates deliverables before generating and routes correctness checks to sources outside the model's own loop — objective citation audits and a frozen ClinGen/ClinVar gold set — after finding the generator's self-reported citations were unresolvable.
+A 600-task concordance benchmark across two models found both share a structural failure at separating ClinGen's Moderate/Disputed/Refuted tiers, so the architecture now has the LLM extract evidence while a deterministic scoring engine computes the classification.
 - **AgenticEval** abstracts the evaluation layer from AgenticCurator into a reusable framework.
 Any agent trace—from LangGraph, CrewAI, or custom Python loops—can be scored for tool accuracy, hallucination rate, stop-decision quality, and a five-dimension rubric, enabling CI-gated regression testing across projects.
 - **Agentic bioArchitect** uses multi-agent collaboration to design and implement bioinformatics pipelines, with reviewer agents and score thresholds controlling whether the workflow proceeds or iterates.